axelerant/engg-handbook/content/docs/behaviors/_index.md

 In a nutshell, you own the feature.
 You are most welcome to share suggestions on how to improve it.

 You have some personal work during the day of deployment.
+You will be away.
 Asking the team for help shows you have a high sense of ownership.

 ## We step up and speak up

 You are in the midst of a client meeting.
 There is a decision taken that is going to impact a specific area of the application.
 But, nobody has raised the concern.

-There is a feeling of uncomfortableness when during a discussion, and you are trying to find out the pause.
+There is a feeling of uncomfortableness during a discussion where you are finding a pause to speak.
 Or, you might think the issue is obvious, and the client will realize it later.
-And eventually, you will not bring up the concern in the meeting.
+These feelings will stop you from bringing up the concern in the meeting.

-Shake off those feelings and share them right away.
+Shake off those feelings.
+Share your observations right away.
 At Axelerant, we highly value it when you do something outside your comfort zone.

 ## Being proactive